Androscoggin River Inspires Clean Water Act

 Our Work to Clean Up the Androscoggin

-Much of NRCM’s work to clean up the Androscoggin River has focused on the Verso (formerly International Paper and now Pixelle Specialty Solutions) mill in Jay because it was the bigger polluter of the two mills.
+Much of NRCM’s work to clean up the Androscoggin focused on the Verso (formerly International Paper and now Pixelle Specialty Solutions) mill in Jay because it was the bigger polluter of the two mills.
 We worked for many years to get this mill to adopt modern pulping and bleaching technologies that reduce pollution, save energy, and lower operating costs.
-In 2005, the Natural Resources Council of Maine sued International Paper.
+In 2005, NRCM sued International Paper.
 That same year, we appealed a waste discharge license for the Jay mill to the Board of Environmental Protection.

 We also reached out to one of the Jay mill’s largest customers, National Geographic, over the course of several years after that.
 In the end, National Geographic did ask the Jay mill to make significant pollution reductions due to our advocacy, although not to the extent that we had hoped.
 Nevertheless, our work led to the biggest decrease in pollution discharges from the mill since reductions that resulted from the Clean Water Act.